rbgedinburgh/bioinformatics/docs/_sources/rawreads.rst.txt

 We will now use the script ``renaming.sh`` to rename our raw read and move them to the folder we are working on.

-.. dropdown:: You can see the content of the script renaming.sh in this dropdown menu:
+.. dropdown:: You can see the content of the script `renaming.sh` in this dropdown menu:
-    :title: bg-info text-white
+    :color: info

         .. code-block:: bash